felipeperezleal/dotfiles/README.md

 - [waybar](https://github.com/Alexays/Waybar): A highly customizable Wayland bar for Sway and Wlroots-based compositors.

 - [wlogout](https://github.com/ArtsyMacaw/wlogout): A simple Wayland session logout helper.

-Make sure to install these applications before using the dotfiles.